- Interest Rate

 Is the mortgage stress test applied to commercial mortgages?

-Are commercial mortgage rates always higher than residential rates?
+Are commercial mortgage rates always higher than residential?

-Can I qualify for a commercial mortgage if I have never bought commercial property before?
+Can I qualify for a commercial mortgage without prior commercial experience?

 Written by